Frankel Conjecture and Sasaki geometry: Preliminaries in Sasaki geometry

 Now we return to the above deformation. $\tilde\eta$ could be viewed as the contact one-form of a new Sasaki structure on $M$ by pulling back through the embedding of $M$ into $X=M\times \R_{+}$ as $\{\tilde r=1\}=\{r=e^{-\phi(x)}\}$.
 It is straightforward to check that $\xi$, $\eta$ and $d^c\phi$ are invariant under the diffeomorphism So as contact one-forms on $M$, we have

 Therefore, the transverse K\"ahler forms are related by

-In the regular case, this corresponds to deform the K\"ahler metric in a fixed K\"ahler class.
+In the regular case, this corresponds to deform the K\"ahler metric on the quotient K\"ahler manifold within a fixed K\"ahler class.
 The transverse Ricci form $\rho^T$ defines a basic cohomology class $\frac{1}{2\pi}[\rho^T]_B$, which we call \emph{the basic first Chern class} $c_1^B$.

 Suppose now $(M, \xi, \eta, g)$ has positive transverse bisectional curvature, then it follows directly $c_1^B>0$.
 Moreover, a rather standard Bochner technique implies $b_2^B=\text{dim} H^2_B(M, \R)=1$ (see \cite{He} Section 9).
 It then follows that there is a positive constant $\l$ such that